 Sleep Apnea and Pregnancy, By the Trimester

-OSA’s symptoms can increase significantly from first trimester to final delivery.
-A recent longitudinal study showedthat risk for OSA increases by more than 15 percent between the first and third trimesters.
+OSA’s symptoms can increase significantly from the first trimester to the final delivery.
+A recent longitudinal study showed that risk for OSA increases by more than 15 percent between the first and third trimesters.

 First trimester: OSA occurs as a direct result of edema (swelling).
 Fatigue is also common.
 If you have been told you snore loudly or gasp and choke in your sleep, you may be developing OSA.

 Second trimester: Any minor problems with OSA become apparent.
 Normal weight gain plus continued swelling contribute to OSA.
-Mucus membranes may also be secreting even more fluid.
+Mucous membranes may also be secreting even more fluid.

 Third trimester: Excessive daytime sleepiness may return with a vengeance, signaling the onset of OSA.
 This is when pregnant women also run the highest risk of becoming overweight.
 But even a pregnant woman with appropriate weight gain may still sleep without breathing problems at this time.